geobro1992/geobro1992.github.io/_research/wetlands.md

 **Publications**

+Martin, A. K., **G. C. Brooks**, H. C. Chandler, K. C. Jones, B. K. Rincon, and C. A. Haas.
+Tracking Reticulated Flatwoods Salamander (_Ambystoma bishopi_) recovery in response to habitat restoration and translocations. _in review_

 **Brooks,G. C.**, R. M. Moore, B. K. Rincon, T. A. Gorman, and C.A.
 Haas.
 Phenological differences help to maintain reproductive isolation and facilitate the coexistence of two sympatric frogs. _in review_

 **Brooks, G. C.**, T. A. Gorman, C. Proctor, B. K. Rincon, and C.A.
 Haas.
 Prescribed fire promotes site recolonization in the Florida Bog Frog, _Rana okaloosae_. _in review_